David Sargsyan: Early life and education

 Sargsyan was born in Yerevan on 14 July 1977.
-In Y 1994–1999, he studied in Yerevan State Institute of Economy, and in Y 1999-2002 he was a post-graduate student in the same higher educational institution.
+In 1994–1999, he studied in Yerevan State Institute of Economy, and in 1999–2002 he was a post-graduate student in the same higher educational institution.
 David Sargsyan holds PhD in economics.

 Career

 Sargsyan embarked upon his career in the Ministry of Finance and Economy of Armenia in 1997.
-He initially worked as a Leading Specialist in Public Debt Management Department of the Ministry of Finance and Economy of and later, in 1998–1999, he worked as a Chief Specialist in the External Debt Management Department of the Ministry of Finance and Economy of Armenia.
+He initially worked as a Leading Specialist in Public Debt Management Department of the Ministry of Finance and Economy and later, in 1998–1999, he worked as a Chief Specialist in the External Debt Management Department of the Ministry of Finance and Economy of Armenia.

 Sargsyan has spent around 9 years at the Central Bank of Armenia (CBA) at various positions.
 From 2006 to 2008, he was the Head of Financial System Policy and Analyses Department at the CBA.
 During 2002 to 2006 he headed the Banking Methodology and Analyses Department at the CBA.
 In 2002 he held the position of Banking Methodology and Regulation Division of Banking Methodology and Analyses Department.
 Prior to that, from 1999 to 2002, he was the Assistant to the Chairman of the CBA.

 During his time at the CBA, Mr. Sargsyan was extensively involved in undertaken reforms.
 He developed and implemented the concept of unified regulation and supervision of financial system; national deposit guarantee system; mortgage financing and mortgage market development focused reforms, requirements and guidelines for internal control system for commercial banks; the concept for corporate governance in the banking sector; the risk based supervision concept and the Manual for Banking Supervision, the new Insurance Law and Insurance Supervision in line with EU standards; and implementation of Basel 2 standards in Armenia.

 In 2004–2007, Mr. Sargsyan was the Secretary to the Regional Group of Banking Supervisors for Transcaucasus, Central Asia and Russian Federation.
-From 2001 through 2003, he was the ALternate Director at the Board of Directors of Black Sea Trade and Development Bank.
+From 2001 through 2003, he was the Alternate Director at the Board of Directors of Black Sea Trade and Development Bank.
 From 2003 to 2008, he delivered lectures in Yerevan State Institute of Economy.

 Personal life

-He is married and has one daughter and two sons(Alina Sargsyan, Michael Sargsyan, Alexander Sargsyan).
+He is married and has one daughter and two sons.